Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 The company forecasts 2026 revenue of approximately 100.5 billion USD, representing a 5.7–6.7% increase from 2025, with adjusted EPS expected to be around 11.53 USD.

-Overall, J&J continues its growth strategy through innovation and operational efficiency, as evidenced by its strong financial results and confidence in the future.
+Overall, J&J continues its strategy of growing through innovation and operational efficiency, as evidenced by its strong financial results and confidence in the future.
 Following the report, JNJ shares continued to rise, hitting a new all-time high.

 This article provides an analysis of Johnson & Johnson's quarterly reports, a technical and fundamental analysis of JNJ shares, and a stock forecast for the company in 2026.
 It also explores Johnson & Johnson’s business model, revenue sources, and expert predictions for Johnson & Johnson’s stock in 2026.